-The ETC Pask Permeameter is constant head well permeameter designed and manufactured by Dynamic Monitors.
+The ETC Pask Permeameter is constant head well permeameter designed and manufacture by Dynamic Monitors.
 It can be used to determine the field saturated hydraulic conductivity (Kfs) or the T time or percolation time (perc time) of soil or other porous media.
-Although the instrument has some limitations compared to more expensive alternatives such as the Guelph Permeameter, the Amoozemeter, and the Johnson Permeameter, most users find it is suitable for their routine testing requirements at a fraction of the cost of other options.
+Although the instrument has some limitations compared to more expensive alternatives such as the Guelph Permeameter, the Aardvark Permeameter, the Amoozemeter, and the Johnson Permeameter, most users find it is suitable for their routine testing requirements at a fraction of the cost of other options.

 Several customers have found that the unique design and lightweight construction of our ETC Pask Permeameter saves time in the field, and allows the completion of more permeability tests in less time compared to other constant head permeameters.
 It is definitely much faster than the percolation test.

 The table below contrasts the ETC Pask Permeameter to the Guelph Permeameter on twenty different points of comparison.
 Please feel free to contact us if you have any questions!